For many, using a strap to tow a broken down vehicle or releasing one that stuck is standard procedure.

 There is an increased chance that the strap will break, causing damage to one or both vehicles from the flying strap.
 Finally, there have been many documented instances where a person was injured or killed by a towing strap or metal hooks that snap and fly through the air.

 One exception to this rule is when you try to recover a vehicle that is overturned.
-In this case, you will need a strap that offers no stretch as you attempt to turn the vehicle right side up.
+In this case, you will need a strap that offers no stretch as you attempt to turn the vehicle right side up, like the ARB winch extension strap.

-In all other cases, do not use a towing rope for recovery attempts.
+In all other cases, do not use a towing rope or winch extension strap for recovery attempts.

 Keep your towing strap in good condition.
 Before you hit the road, make sure that your strap is free of damage such as fraying, cuts, or weakened fibers and stitching.